Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Harnack Inequalities and Ergodicity

 \section{Harnack Inequalities and Ergodicity}

-In the last section, we derive Harnack inequalities and the ergodicity for the Markov semigroup $(P_t)_{t \ge 0}$, in the following three parts.
-At the first two parts, we give the proof of our main results, Theorems \ref{main1} and \ref{main2}, espectively.
-Other applications, including several estimates for the density of $(P_t)_{t \ge 0}$, are also derived.
+In the last section, we derive Harnack inequalities and the ergodicity for the Markov semigroup $(P_t)$.
+In the first two parts, we give the proof of our main results, Theorems \ref{main1} and \ref{main2}, respectively.
+Other applications, inclusive of several estimates for the density of $(P_t)$, are also derived.